rikdata/rikdata.github.io/transaction/README.md

 ## Operation Move

-To do a operation move transaction against a Work Order, first, navigate to the dispatch list form.
+To do an operation move transaction against a Work Order, first, navigate to the dispatch list form.

 <img src="/images/ScreenShots/transaction/Screenshot_20201017-213000.jpg" width="250"/>